Single AutoResponder

 - Select the Type Alignment.

-- Preview the Look & Feel of this e-mail and make any changes until you're satisfied.
+- Preview the design of this email and make any changes until you're satisfied.

-The Look & Feel section sets up the way your AutoResponder e-mail will look when it arrives in HTML format.
-Your e-mail, looking more like "mail" and less like your regular Web page, will have a sort of "paper-on-a-background" style.
+The Look & Feel section sets up the way your autoresponder email will look when it arrives in HTML format.
+Your email, looking more like "mail" and less like your regular page, will have a sort of "paper-on-a-background" style.

-The net effect of the L&F should be one of "professional corporate stationery."
+The net effect of the design should be one of "professional corporate stationery."

 Tips